offensive-packaging/documentation/feroxbuster/index.md

  Target selection:
          --resume-from <STATE_FILE>
-             State file from which to resume a partially complete scan (ex. --resume-from ferox- 1606586780.state)
+             State file from which to resume a partially complete scan (ex. --resume-from ferox-1606586780.state)

          --stdin
              Read url(s) from STDIN